Our Products

 Overview of Trefoil’s Products

-Trefoil is advancing 2 investigational products based on TTHX1114, its engineered FGF-1, to treat a spectrum of corneal diseases.
+Trefoil is advancing 2 investigational products based on TTHX1114, its engineered FGF1, to treat a spectrum of corneal diseases.
 Currently there are no pharmaceutical treatments for these conditions.
 The company’s products in development are:

 Intracameral TTHX1114